tgeeTechtonic/techtonic_slack_shoutout_bot/client/README.md

 There are a few different tools being used for testing this application.
 All of the infrastructure and an example is in place, but these docs may be helpful:

-[Jest](https://jestjs.io/docs/en/getting-started) - The man testing framework
+[Jest](https://jestjs.io/docs/en/getting-started) - The main testing framework

 [JestDOM](https://github.com/testing-library/jest-dom) - extends jest assertions with more DOM-friendly phrases.